aws/aws-eks-best-practices/content/cost_optimization/cost_opt_observability.md

 ## Introduction

 Observability tools help you efficiently detect, remediate and investigate your workloads.
 The cost of telemetry data naturally increases as your use of EKS increases.
 At times, it can be challenging to balance your operational needs and measuring what matters to your business and keeping observability costs in check.
 This guide focuses on cost optimization strategies for the three pillars of observability: logs, metrics and traces.
-Each of these best practices can be applied independently to fit your organization’s optimization goals.
+Each of these best practices can be applied independently to fit your organization's optimization goals.

 ## Logging